-At the beginning of summer, Jan started a series of sermons using Disney stories and characters to share spiritual lessons.
+At the beginning of summer, the pastor of my church started a series of sermons using Disney stories and characters to share spiritual lessons.
 She also shared that she hoped we would all be thinking about our own stories during this time.
 She asked if I would be willing to share part of my story at the end of the series.
 I made a promise a long time ago that I would never say no to sharing my story.

-I was at the church on Wed. talking with Jan and saw the bulletin.
+I was at the church on Wednesday talking with Jan, the pastor at the church and saw the bulletin.
 It said, “Sermon-Cathy Morton”.
 I showed it to Jan and explained that I was “speaking” on Sunday, not doing a sermon.
 She laughed and said I was indeed doing the sermon.
 I jumped on the internet and searched for the definition of “sermon”.
 Here is the definition I found: 1.
 A religious discourse delivered as part of a church service.
 2. An often lengthy and tedious speech of reproof or exhortation.
 OK, I was doing the sermon.
 I just hoped it was not going to be lengthy or tedious.

-I was asked if I would share this by several friends so thought I would share it on this Sunday morning in lieu of being with my church family today.
-I am sitting in a beautiful country house in Vermont this morning and spending some quiet time praying and having such incredible gratitude for my life story.
+Several friends asked if I would share the sermon with them.
+I decided I would share it on this Sunday morning in lieu of being with my church family today.
+I am sitting in a beautiful country house in Vermont this morning and spending some quiet time praying and having incredible gratitude for my life story.

 Here is the “sermon”.
 Please remember that the grammar and sentence structure are not correct throughout.
 This was my outline for speaking.
 Thank you for letting me share this with you today.

 “What Is Your Story?”